NZMSA/2016-Module-2/6. Source Control/readme.md

 Give your repository a name and description.
 You choose to keep the repository public (others can see the source code) or private.

-You can also choose to initialise with a README if you want.
+You can also choose to
+* initialise with a README
+* add a gitignore for Node (which will ignore certain files that don't need to be uploaded)

 When you are ready, press 'Create repository'